 19. FINANCE

-(a) All monies received shall be deposited into the Association’s bank account at such bank as shall be determined from time to time by the Executive.
+(a) All monies received shall be deposited into the Association’s bank account at such bank as shall be determined from time-to-time by the Executive.

-(b) The Association may borrow money from such banks or financial institutions and in such amounts as shall be approved from time to time by the Executive but the Association must not allow its borrowings at a particular time to exceed, in total, an amount equal to the current market value of all of its assets.
+(b) The Association may borrow money from such banks or financial institutions and in such amounts as shall be approved from time-to-time by the Executive but the Association must not allow its borrowings at a particular time to exceed, in total, an amount equal to the current market value of all of its assets.

 (c) The current market value of the property of the Association shall be the capital value determined by the Valuer-General of South Australia.

-(d) Cheques or withdrawal forms shall be signed by any two of the President, Vice President, Treasurer, Executive Officer or Member of the Executive who has been appointed a duly authorised signatory by the Executive.
+(d)

 (e) Notwithstanding the provisions of this section the Executive may authorise the Treasurer or other such persons who may be approved by the Executive to retain such sum or sums by way of petty cash, or operating expenditures, as it shall deem appropriate and make expenditure there from subject to such conditions that the Executive may prescribe.